Levi-Nicklas/FederalistPapers/README.md

 - [x] Use some _fancy_ `{ggplot2}` peripherals and features (images, annotations, etc)
 - [x] Figure out some concepts related to my thesis work.

-These dataset would also be useful for a tet mining or ML course :wink:, since there is the potential to classify text by author or essay, to assess the topics of essays, to look at summary statistics for text, etc.
+These dataset would also be useful for a text mining or ML course :wink:, since there is the potential to classify text by author or essay, to assess the topics of essays, to look at summary statistics for text, etc.